zio/zio-connect/docs/couchbase-connector.md

 val queryObject = QueryObject(bucket, scope, collection, newKey)
 ```

-Now let's do something, and by do, we mean let's describe an action, like checking to see a document exists by key/id:
+Now let's do something, and by do, we mean let's describe an action, like checking to see that a document exists by key/id:

 ```scala
 val checkExists: ZIO[CouchbaseConnector, CouchbaseException, Boolean] = ZStream(queryObject) >>> exists